Canada – Proposed Ban on Single-Use Plastics

 I believe we may need this jolt of awareness.
 It appears many of us have not recovered from the early stages of the pandemic to realize that, with the exception of masks, further equipment used by first responders and possibly cleaning wipes, we do not need to revert to the use of so many disposables.
 We can use our to-go mugs, shopping bags, etc.

-We are all empowered today to reduce demand for single-use plastics and impact the systemic change that is so necessary.
+We are all empowered to reduce demand for single-use plastics and impact the systemic change that is so necessary.

 December 30, 2021